 At least for me, inconsistency is one of the most frustrating aspects of coffee brewing.
 You know how good your coffee can taste, but something is throwing it off and you can’t figure out what it is.

-Well, this can be a difficult problem to diagnose, but I’m going to help you figure out.
+Well, this can be a difficult problem to diagnose, but I’m going to help you figure it out.
 We’ll go over some of the most common brewing issues and how to fix them.
-By the end of this article, you’ll be well prepared to fix whatever coffee issue you’re having.
+By the end of this article, you’ll be well prepared to fix whatever coffee problem you’re having.

 (Disclaimer: Some of the links in this article are affiliate links and if you buy something I’ll get a small commission at no extra cost to you).